lingqiz/Speed_Prior_2021/README.md

 # Data and Analysis Code
-**Prior expectations in visual speed perception quantitatively
+**Prior expectations in visual speed perception predict
-predict encoding characteristics of neurons in area MT**
+encoding characteristics of neurons in area MT**
 Ling-Qi Zhang and Alan A. Stocker (2021)

 For a quick tour of our project, you can see our VSS 2021 Poster: